 Should you notice one or more of these symptoms, please see your physician immediately!

-The medical term Ulcus Cruris is used to refer to a poorly orsometimes non-healing wound on the lower leg or foot.
-These very often arise as a result of a long-standing and untreated weakness of the veins.
+Venous leg ulcers are poorly or sometimes non-healing wounds on the lower leg or foot.
+They often develop as a result of a long-standing and untreated weakness of the veins.

 The skin ulcerations, which are most commonly found above the medial malleolus, form due to constant and persistent congestion of the veins.
-This puts a continuous strain on the bloodvessels which are subjected to strong pressure.
-The tissue in the affected area is then only poorly supplied with oxygen and, as a consequence, is unable to adequately transport away the waste products.
-In the end, this imbalance manifests itself onthe skin and the underlying tissue.
-The skin becomes gradually thinner until finally an open, painful wound develops.
+This puts a continuous strain on the blood vessels which are subjected to strong pressure.
+The tissue in the affected area is then only poorly supplied with oxygen and also unable to adequately transport away the waste products.
+In the end, this imbalance manifests itself on the skin and the underlying tissue.
+The skin becomes thinner and thinner until finally an open, painful wound develops.

-There is no one single cause for venous disorders.
+There is no one single cause for vein problems.
 In most cases they arise as a result of a combination of factors.
 Venous dysfunction often manifests itself in the beginning as small changes in the leg, for example spider veins or reddening of the skin.
-Those who listen to their body will notice these symptoms and hopefully avoid a more serious illness.
+If you listen to your body, you will notice these symptoms and hopefully avoid a more serious illness.

-Generally speaking, you should try to reduce or avoid the following risk factors that can contribute to the onset of venous disorders:
+Generally speaking, you should try to reduce or avoid the following risk factors that can contribute to the onset of vein problems:

 Results of the Bonn Vein Study*:

-* 2003 Bonn Vein Study of the German Society of Phlebology, 3072 male and female respondents between the age of 18 and 79.
+* 2003 Bonn Vein Study of the German Society of Phlebology, 3,072 male and female subjects between the age of 18 and 79.
 The study results are based on the German population.

 Weakness of the veins and connective tissue

-During the course of our lives and as we age, the connective tissue gradually becomes more lax and the vein walls weaken and “bulge out”.
-That is why it is ever so important to treat your legs well and to support your veins as much as possible.
+During the course of our lives and as we get older, the connective tissue gradually becomes more lax and the vein walls weaken and “bulge out.”
+That is why it is ever so important to treat your legs well and support your veins as much as possible.

 Venous insufficiency affects women more frequently than men.
 That is why you should start looking after the health of your veins from a young age.
 Wearing shoes with high heels, for example, hinders the movement of the ankle.
 This adversely affects the muscle pump causing the blood to accumulate.